Skip to main content

 What Are the Long Term Implications for Fracture Risk

 While BMD is a valuable and accessible metric, the most critical clinical outcome is the incidence of fragility fractures.
-AI therapy is known to increase during treatment.
+AI therapy is known to increase fracture risk during treatment.
 The central question is how this risk evolves after the therapy is completed.
 Current long-term follow-up studies, like the BREX trial, have noted that fracture data is not yet fully mature, meaning more time is needed to draw definitive conclusions about fracture rates 5 to 10 years after discontinuation.

 However, we can make logical inferences based on the BMD data.
 The significant recovery in lumbar spine BMD suggests a likely reduction in vertebral fracture risk over time.
 The stabilization at the hip is also a positive prognostic sign, as it indicates a halt to the accelerated risk accumulation at this critical site.